lsst/rtn-103/index.rst

 .. prompt:: bash

-    butler --long-log register-skymap --config-file lsst_cells_v1.skymap.config $REPO
+    butler register-skymap --config-file lsst_cells_v1.skymap.config $REPO

-Skymap was taken from `/pbs/throng/lsst/users/byanny/skymaps/lsst_cells_v1.skymap.config`.
+Skymap used was `/pbs/throng/lsst/users/byanny/skymaps/lsst_cells_v1.skymap.config`.
-More details on the skymap can be found in the issue `DM-46717 <https://rubinobs.atlassian.net/browse/DM-46717>`__
+More details on the skymap can be found in the issue `DM-46717 <https://rubinobs.atlassian.net/browse/DM-46717>`__.

 .. _ingest-raw-exposures: